awsdocs/aws-data-exchange-user-guide/doc_source/subscription-verification-pro.md

 # Subscription verification for providers<a name="subscription-verification-pro"></a>

-As a provider, you have the option to enable subscription verification for your data product\.
-When enabled, potential subscribers must complete a form about who they are and what they intend to do with the data before they can subscribe\.
+As a provider, when you create a new public product, you have the option to enable subscription verification on the **Add public offer** section of the **Publish new product** page\.

+When the verification option is enabled, potential subscribers must complete a form about who they are and what they intend to do with the data before they can subscribe\.
 You must review and approve each request from prospective subscribers\.
+For more information about how to enable subscription verification for your product, see [Publishing a new product](publishing-products.md)\.

 **Note**
 Subscription verification is automatically enabled for all public products from Extended Provider Program providers that contain non\-public, personal information\.